syseleven/grav-docs-metakube/pages/02.documentation/19.container-registry/default.en.md

 body_classes: 'title-center title-h1h2'
 ---

+!
+This project is still in beta.
+Please contact us if you want to get early access.
+Feel free to give us feedback if you experience any kind of issue.

 [SysEleven Container Registry (SCR)](https://scr.syseleven.de) is the managed registry for container images and Helm charts from [SysEleven](https://www.syseleven.de).

 [SCR](https://scr.syseleven.de) is based on the [Cloud Native Computing Foundation](https://cncf.io) incubated, open source project [Harbor](https://goharbor.io/)